My name is Olivia, and I’m what happens when that horse-crazy girl you knew in middle school grows up.

-After showing through middle and high school, I stayed away from the barn for several years- graduated from Cornell University with a degree in Biological Engineering, moved to northern Virginia, got a big-girl job.
+After showing at a low level throughout middle and high school, I stayed away from the barn for several years- graduated from Cornell University with a degree in Biological Engineering, moved to northern Virginia, got a big-girl job.
 Everything was going well, but something was missing.

 So I found a local barn in September ’14, signed up for weekly lessons, and breathed a sigh of relief that once a week I could have my hobby.
 End of story.